mikegioia/pki/README.md

 ## 5. Creating a Client SSL Certificate

-An often unused, but very powerful security mechanism is PKCS-12 client certificates.
+An often unused, but very powerful security mechanism is PKCS-12 client certificate authentication.
 These are certificates issued to people or devices that are signed by the Intermediate CA and grant that person or device access to the web server.
-In nginx, this is done through the use of `ssl_client_certificate` and pointing it to the `TLSCAChain.pem` file copied to your web server.
+In nginx, this is done by using `ssl_client_certificate` and pointing that config optionto the `TLSCAChain.pem` file copied to your web server.

 This utility will generate a password protected `.p12` file that the user can import into their web browser.
-You can then set up your webserver to optionally require a client certificate to gain access.
-This client certificate replaces the need for the user to keep a password and provides greater security to an application.
+You can then set up your web server to optionally require a client certificate for access.
+This client certificate replaces the need for the user to keep a password and provides greater security to any application.

 ### 5.1 Run Utility